 Step 1 - Application

-- Send your completed GTE pack and all required documents listed on the final page to email@example.com .
+- Send all required documents (and GTE pack if required) listed on the final page to firstname.lastname@example.org.

-- Online applications that are not followed by a GTE pack within 7 days will be discarded.
+- Online applications that are not followed by a GTE pack (if required) within 7 days will be discarded.

 - If the ISO is satisfied that you are a Genuine Temporary Entrant, an unconditional Letter of Offer will be issued.